 Air Operating Permits

-The federal Clean Air Act requires all states to have statewide operating permit programs for businesses and industries that are the largest sources of air pollution.
+The federal Clean Air Act requires all states to have statewide air operating permit programs for businesses and industries that are the largest sources of air pollution.
 An air operating permit contains all the requirements that apply to an air pollution source.
-Ecology, the Energy Facility Site Evaluation Council (EFSEC), and any of seven local air quality agencies have received United States Environmental Protection Agency (EPA) approval to administer Washington’s air operating permit program.
+Ecology, the Energy Facility Site Evaluation Council (EFSEC), and the seven local air quality agencies have received EPA's approval to administer Washington’s air operating permit program.

 This web site is intended for air pollution sources and regulators.
-For more general information about air operating permits, see Ecology’s Focus Sheet on Washington’s Air Operating Permit Program.
+For general information about air operating permits, see Ecology’s Focus Sheet about Washington’s Air Operating Permit Program.

-Title V of the federal Clean Air Act requires states to develop and implement an operating permit program in accordance with 40 CFR Part 70 for facilities that are the largest sources of air pollution.
-These Operating Permits are often referred to as Air Operating Permits (AOPs), Title V Permits, or Part 70 Permits.
-They combine into one document all operational and procedural requirements, applicable regulations, emission standards, and monitoring, recordkeeping and reporting requirements.
-The purpose of the Operating Permit is to make it easier to comply with and enforce air pollution laws.
+Title V of the federal Clean Air Act requires states to develop and implement an air operating permit program in accordance with 40 CFR Part 70 for facilities that are the largest sources of air pollution.
+These operating permits are often referred to as Air Operating Permits (AOPs), Title V Permits, or Part 70 Permits.
+They combine into one document all operational and procedural requirements, applicable regulations, emission standards, as well as monitoring, recordkeeping, and reporting requirements.
+The purpose of the air operating permit is to make it easier to comply with and enforce air pollution laws.

-Washington’s Operating Permit Regulation is in Chapter 173-401 Washington Administrative Code.
-It requires a facility to have an Operating Permit if it has the potential to emit any of the following:
+Washington’s (Air) Operating Permit Regulation is in Chapter 173-401 Washington Administrative Code (WAC).
+The regulation requires a facility to have an air operating permit if it has the potential to emit any of the following:

-A facility may also be required to have an Operating Permit if it is subject to certain federal air quality requirements, including:
+A facility may also be required to have an air operating permit if it is subject to certain federal air quality requirements, including:

-For more information about Washington’s AOP Program, please use the following links:
+For more information about Washington’s AOP Program, refer to:

-Agencies with authority to issue permits in Washington are:
+Agencies with authority to issue air operating permits in Washington are:

-Ecology, EFSEC, and local air agencies process Air Operating Permit applications for facilities in their jurisdictions.
-Facilities must submit an application within 12 months of becoming subject to the permit program.
-Permits are issued for a term of five years.
+Ecology, EFSEC, and local air agencies process air operating permit applications for facilities in their jurisdictions.
+Facilities must submit an application within 12 months of becoming subject to the air operating permit program.
+Permits are issued for five years.
 An application to renew a permit is due six to 18 months before the permit expires.

-For an operating permit application for facilities in Ecology’s jurisdiction, use the links below.
+For an air operating permit application for facilities in Ecology’s jurisdiction, refer to:

-From this workload analysis, Ecology prepares a budget projection for the biennium.
+From this workload analysis, Ecology prepares a budget projection for the biennium (2-year cycle).
 This projection covers the entire cost of the program activities identified in the analysis.
-Ecology publishes a notice that the draft biennial workload analysis and budget is available for public comment in the Operating Permit Register.
+Ecology publishes a notice that the draft biennial workload analysis and budget is available for public comment in the Air Operating Permit Register.
 Comments on the draft can be submitted for up to 60 days following the publishing date.
-Following the public comment period, Ecology finalizes the workload analysis and budget.
+After the public comment period, Ecology finalizes the workload analysis and budget.

-Following the end of the fiscal year, a report summarizing the Air Operating Permit program is prepared.
+At the end of the fiscal year (July 1 - June 30), a report summarizing the air operating permit program is prepared.

-Permit Administration - Ecology calculates operating permit administration fees for facilities in its jurisdiction using a three-tiered structure that accounts for:
+Air Operating Permit Administration - Ecology calculates air operating permit administration fees for facilities in its jurisdiction using a three-tiered structure that accounts for:

-Program Development and Oversight - Operating permit program development and oversight fees are apportioned out to each permitting agency based on the number of operating permit sources in their jurisdiction.
-Ecology collects this fee from operating permit sources in its jurisdiction as part of the three-tiered structure described above.
+Air Operating Program Development and Oversight - Air operating permit program development and oversight fees are apportioned out to each permitting agency based on the number of air operating permit sources in their jurisdiction.
+Ecology collects this fee from air operating permit sources in its jurisdiction as part of the three-tiered structure described above.
 Local air agencies collect the development and oversight fee from facilities in their jurisdictions, and pass it on to Ecology.

-Ecology publishes the current fiscal year’s fee schedule by October 31st in the Operating Permit Register.
+Ecology publishes the current fiscal year’s fee schedule by October 31 in the Air Operating Permit Register.

 For the most recent fee schedule, contact: Crystal Alford, (509) 329-3595

-Washington maintains an Operating Permit Register, which is updated on the 10th and 25th of each month (or on the nearest business day).
-This register publishes notices of permit actions or program changes and allows a mechanism for public involvement.
+Washington maintains an Air Operating Permit Register, which is updated on the 10th and 25th of each month (or on the nearest business day).
+This register publishes notices of air operating permit actions or program changes, and allows a mechanism for public involvement.

-Washington’s operating permit program undergoes frequent fiscal and performance audits.
-The State Auditor’s Office conducts fiscal audits of Ecology and each local air agency operating permit program every two years.
+Washington’s air operating permit program undergoes frequent fiscal and performance audits.
+Every two years, the State Auditor’s Office conducts fiscal audits of Ecology's and each local air agency's air operating permit program.
 These audits focus on:

-A Performance Audit Report is compiled with specific information from the reviews of Ecology’s and each local air agency’s programs.
-Use the links below for recent audit reports.
+A performance audit report is compiled with specific information from the reviews of Ecology’s and each local air agency’s air operating permit programs.

-In addition, EPA periodically reviews Ecology’s, EFSEC’s, and local clean air agencies’ air operating permit programs.
-These reviews allow EPA to identify recommendations for improvement and ensure fair and consistent enforcement and compliance programs across the state.
+In addition, EPA periodically reviews Ecology’s, EFSEC’s, and local clean air agency’s air operating permit programs.
+These reviews allow EPA to identify recommendations for improvement, and ensure fair, consistent enforcement and compliance programs statewide.

-Another Program Review is currently being conducted by EPA of select agencies within the state.
-Final results of this review will be posted once they are available.
+EPA is conducting another program review of select agencies.
+Final results of this review will be posted when they are available.

-The second State Review Framework has been completed by EPA and the final report and recommendations will be posted this fall at the link posted above.
-In addition, planning for a third State Review Framework in Washington is already underway.
+EPA has completed the second state review framework.
+The final report and recommendations will be posted this fall at the link above.
+In addition, planning for a third state review framework is underway.

-NOTE: PDF forms and other type documents may require one of these free readers.
+NOTE: PDF and other document formats may require one of these free readers.

 For more information